dojo/docs/dijit/layout/_LayoutWidget.rst

 ===================

 :Status: Contributed, Draft
-:Version: beta
+:Version: finished
 :Authors: ?--

 .. contents::
     :depth: 2

-The `dijit.layout <dijit/layout/_LayoutWidget>`_ page attempts to document the contract for using layout widgets, but what should you do if you want to *write* a layout widget?

 Typically layout widgets inherit from the dijit.layout._LayoutWidget base class.
-This implements addChild(), removeChild(), and resize().
+This implements addChild(), removeChild(), startup(), and resize().

 The widget is responsible for implementing some callback methods and setting some properties though: